 About my blog:

-This site currently serves mainly as a portfolio and resume, but I do plan to blog on occasion.
+This site currently serves mainly as a portfolio and resume, but I do blog on occasion.
 You might find writing here about absolutely anything — a reflection on an article I wrote, a post about a photo I took or saw, an account about an elephant I befriended or a new Josh Groban song I love (I’ll keep those to a minimum), my thoughts on a recent news story or a summary of something interesting I observed during the day.
+And while I’m completing an internship in Israel, I’ll be blogging here.
 No matter what stand I take on a topic, and no matter how much I know about something, my greatest wish is that I’ll be seen as someone who cares.
 I hope that through humility, humor and sometimes-unavoidable fumbling, I will provide you with something to think about and the occasional smile.